 Since 2015, I’ve talked with hundreds of audiences across Canada about the climate crisis.
-A few years ago, most audiences were just learning that we have a crisis.
+A few years ago, most people were just learning that we have a crisis.
 Today, you probably already know that.
 Now you are more likely to be wondering, is it too late?
 Where can we find some hope?

-So I want you to meet some amazing Canadians who are making a living building the green economy.
+I want you to meet some amazing Canadians who are making a living building the green economy.
 With their passion, creativity and skill, they are helping to reduce our climate pollution, to create green jobs and to get us ready for what’s coming.

 I call them Green Economy Heroes.